 There are important differences in buying bars and coins.
 These include considerations of important investment factors like divisibility, value, variety and liquidity.
 In this article, we will explore these differences and understand whether it is prudent to invest in silver coins or bars.

 Coins are usually a better bet for investment for a couple of reasons.
 They offer far better divisibility than owning large silver bars, providing flexibility to sell small amounts.
-If the coins have a face value, it may be possible to buy them VAT-free, and if living in the country of issue, they can also be Capital Gains Tax-free.
+If living in the country of issue, they can also be Capital Gains Tax-free.
 Bars can be slightly cheaper due to lower production cost, but quantity discounts are achievable when buying lots of coins.